3. In Covenant with The King

 Why can't God look the other way when it comes to our sin?
 He's God; can’t He do anything He wants?

 This covenant relationship makes us one with Him.
-When we repent (change our minds and the direction of our lives), believing and trusting in the finished work of Christ on the cross, we enter into a relationship which can be likened to a marriage relationship where the Spirit of God comes and takes residence upon the throne of our lives.
-In this relationship, we share our suffering, and our joys, and become one with Him.
+When we repent (change our minds and the direction of our lives) and trust the finished work of Christ on the cross, we enter into a relationship likened to a marriage relationship where the Spirit of God comes and takes residence upon the throne of our lives.
+In this relationship, we share our suffering and our joys and become one with Him.
 Jesus prayed for us at the Last Supper with His disciples:

 20"My prayer is not for them alone.
 I pray also for those who will believe in me through their message, 21that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me (John 17:20-21).

 Can you ever imagine Christ praying for something that the Father would not give?
 No, never!
 If Christ prayed that we might enjoy life so intertwined in God, it is not only possible; it is also His will that we experience this.
 Just so we may know that God’s ultimate purpose is that we may be one with Him, He says it elsewhere: